ADHD Medications for Children

 (Source: the 2017 ADDitude Treatment Survey)

-Most children with ADHD experience symptom improvement while taking a stimulant medication such as methylphenidate (Ritalin, Metadate, Concerta, Quillivant XR, etc.) or amphetamine (Adderall, Dexedrine, Dynavel XR, Adzenys XR, etc.).
-If one ADHD medication doesn’t seem to work — or if it works only at an extremely high dosage — the doctor may prescribe another drug.
+Most children with ADHD experience symptom improvement while taking a stimulant medication such as methylphenidate (Ritalin, Metadate, Concerta, Quillivant XR, Jornay PM, etc.) or amphetamine (Adderall, Vyvanse, Dynavel XR, Adzenys XR, etc.).
+If one ADHD medication doesn’t seem to work — or if it works only at an extremely high dosage—the doctor may prescribe another drug.
+(See this handy ADHD medication list for available treatments.)

 There is no evidence that any particular medication is best.
-“Treatment of ADHD should begin with an oral stimulant, either an amphetamine or a methylphenidate-based formulation,” reports the November 2006 issue of Treatment Guidelines, a highly respected newsletter for physicians about prescription drugs.
+“Treatment of ADHD should begin with an oral stimulant, either an amphetamine or a methylphenidate-based formulation,” reports Treatment Guidelines, a highly respected newsletter for physicians about prescription drugs.
 “None of these drugs is inherently more effective than another… The choice of a specific drug should be based on its rapidity of onset, duration of action, and effectiveness in a given patient.”

 “If your child has been diagnosed with ADHD and is struggling, he probably needs medication,” says Stephen Copps, M.D., an ADHD specialist in Macon, Georgia.
 “Medication is the cornerstone of therapy.
 It’s appropriate for most children with diagnosable ADHD.
 It is not a last resort.”